Joel Scott scores 23 as Colorado State routs Virginia 67-42 to cap Day 1 of March Madness

 Colorado State dominated the boards and the Cavaliers couldn’t keep up, shooting 25% for the game.
 The Rams shot 55%, out-rebounded the Cavaliers 43-24 and scored 36 points in the paint.

+“(We) took away their strengths that they’re really good at,” Clifford said.
+“And then we didn’t let them take us out of our game plan.
+We stuck to what we do and just were confident in it.”

-Virginia finished with the second-fewest points by an ACC team in the NCAA Tournament, trailing only coach Tony Bennett’s 2017 Cavaliers squad, which lost 65-39 to Florida in the second round.
+Virginia finished with the second-fewest points by an ACC team in the NCAA Tournament, trailing only Bennett’s 2017 Cavaliers squad, which lost 65-39 to Florida in the second round.

 Virginia shot terribly from the beginning, with Colorado State building a 27-14 lead at the break.